Frequently Asked Questions

 How much does the Program cost?

-The program is FREE for the selected participants.
-The Program is generously funded by the Trawalla Foundation and the University of Melbourne.
+The Program is generously funded by the Trawalla Foundation and the University of Melbourne and offered FREE to selected participants.
 Participants must attend the Program in person.
-Any flights, ground transfers, accommodation, and other fees associated with attending the program are not included .
+Any flights, ground transfers, accommodation, and other fees associated with attending the program are not included (close gap between n and full stop).
 Meals will be provided during each session (dietaries catered for on request).

-We have partnered with Applied Recruitment, a platform dedicated to diverse and inclusive recruitment this year.
-The Pathways to Politics application is comprised of five sections:
+We partnered with Our Community and applications were hosted on the SmartyGrants platform in 2021.
+The Pathways to Politics application is comprised of four sections:

-- Eligibility questions: these short questions help our committee to determine your eligibility for the program
+- Eligibility questions: these short questions help our Selection Committee to determine your eligibility for the program.

-- Sift questions: these five questions will help us understand more about your professional skills including leadership, strategy and your commitment to run.
-These questions have a 250-word limit
+- Scenario-based questions: these questions will help us understand more about your personal and professional leadership experience, political aspirations and commitment to run, and your engagement with Australian politics and policy.
+These questions have a 250-word limit.

-- Record a video and upload it to our Dropbox account: this video provides an opportunity for you to pitch what you will bring to the Program and what impact you can make in the political realm
+- 90-second Video: this provides an opportunity for you to pitch what you will bring to the Program and what impact you can make in the political realm.